Yainer Diaz Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- Diaz has driven in a run in 18 games this year (37.5%), including two games with multiple runs batted in.
+- In 18 games this year (36.7%), Diaz has picked up an RBI, including two games with multiple runs batted in.

-- In 19 of 48 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 20 times this year (40.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.